-The Department of Pulmonology deals with diseases of the lungs and the bronchial tubes, usually involving the evaluation of the upper respiratory tract (nose, pharynx and throat).
+The Department of Pulmonology deals with diseases of the lungs and bronchial tube diseases, usually involving the evaluation of the upper respiratory tract (nose, pharynx and throat).
 Chronic Obstructive Pulmonary Disease (COPD) is today, among the most common diseases that have taken on epidemic proportions worldwide.
-Due to rising pollution, other lung-related chronic ailments like asthma and allergic rhinitis are also fast becoming major issues.
+Due to rising pollution, other lung-related chronic ailments like asthma and allergic rhinitis are quickly becoming major issues.

 Some Common Respiratory Diseases